dthusian/vanilla-factorized/features.md

 - Mod Block: Lime Glazed Terracotta
 - Cost Block: Gold Block

-When pulsed, feeds an animals in front of the dispenser.
+When pulsed, feeds a random animal in the block in front of the dispenser.

 ### Machine: Transmuter
 - Mod Block: Pink Glazed Terracotta